jsteele619/chess_scraping_project/README.md

 > * Black Name, Black Rating, and Black Result
 > * Eco Name (refers to the opening moves), and Eco Code (same)
 > * URL, and PGN score (chess notation)

+When I have the time and experience, I would like to make a full stack website using a cloud sql server

 Still to be done, I want to link a chess engine computer to python within jupyter notebook, to analyze moves played.